Want to know where to go to celebrate Super Bowl Sunday in Boston?

 - Cask 'n Flagon (62 Brookline Ave, near Fenway Park, 617-536-4840) - Featuring special tailgate platters

 - McGreevy's (911 Boylston St, Back Bay, 617-262-0911) - Watch the game on the 20+ HDTVs (Super Bowl details still being confirmed)

 Don't forget to wear your Patriots gear, and come ready to have some serious fun!

 2. More Places with Big Screens in Boston

-If you want to avoid the crowds at Boston's sports bars but still watch the big game with like-minded folk in a convivial setting and perhaps enjoy a good meal, remember that virtually every restaurant in the city has a bar, and just about every bar in Boston has at least one or two big screens - even if there's no sports memorabilia in sight.
+Want to avoid the crowds at Boston's sports bars but still watch the big game with like-minded folk in a convivial setting and perhaps enjoy a good meal?

 3. See the Super Bowl Up Close